 Fast, fluid and authentic Motown Track with all the sounds you would expect.
 Rich Hammond Organs, Stabbing Brass, Rhythmic Piano and a great melody to go with it.
 Motown City is a soulful, upbeat and happy track that is perfect for any Motown spot.
 It's lots of fun and has an infectious tone to it!

-A very direct and instructional blues tune B3 organ, piano, electric piano, bass and drums.
+A very emotional and inspirational gospel-like tune with piano, B3 organ, bass and drums.

 Although this definition in the narrower sense also applies to the English language, the term is also used here in a broader sense and encompasses the entire development of Christian music in North America since the Baptist and Methodist revival movement in the 19th century.
 The term "gospel song" appears here in printed form probably first used in 1874 by Philip P. Bliss and originally had an evangelistic and missionary character according to the English word "gospel" for "gospel".
 In German, at that time still largely free of Anglicisms, the term "gospel song" in this understanding became the gospel song.